Small Nuclear Power Reactors

 Some of the early (1950s-1980) small power reactors were developed so as to provide an autonomous power source (ie not requiring continual fuel delivery) in remote areas.
 The USA produced eight such experimental reactors 0.3 to 3 MWe, deployed in Alaska, Greenland and Antarctica.
 The USSR produced about 20, of many kinds, and one (Gamma) still operates at the Kurchatov Institute.
 Another is the Belarus Pamir, mentioned in the HTR section above.
 [Back]

 e.
-The first two-unit VBER-300 plant is planned to be built in Aktau city, western Kazakhstan, with completion of the first unit envisaged in 2016, and 2017 for the second.
+The first two-unit VBER-300 plant was planned to be built in Aktau city, western Kazakhstan, with completion of the first unit originally envisaged in 2016, and 2017 for the second.
 The Kazakhstan-Russian Nuclear Stations joint stock company (JSC) was established by Kazatomprom and Atomstroyexport (on a 50:50 basis) in October 2006 for the design, construction and international marketing of the VBER-300.
 See page on the VBER-300 on the Kazatomprom website (www.kazatomprom.kz) [Back]

 f.
 The 200 MWt (50 MWe net) Melekess VK-50 prototype BWR in Dimitrovgrad, Ulyanovsk commenced operation in 1965 [Back]